rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCloudAccount.md

     - features - list of CloudAccountFeatures: Cloud account features.
     - featuresWithPermissionsGroups - list of FeatureWithPermissionsGroupss: Cloud account features with specific permissions groups.
 - Returns list of CloudAccountFeaturePermissions.
+### withexocomputemappings
+Retrieves the list of all accounts with their Exocompute account mapping, if exists.

+- There are 3 arguments.
+    - cloudVendor - CloudVendor: Vendor of the cloud account.
+    - features - list of CloudAccountFeatures: Cloud account features.
+Rubrik offers a cloud account feature as part of Rubrik Security Cloud (RSC).
+    - exocomputeAccountIdsFilter - list of System.Strings: List of mapped Exocompute account IDs.
+- Returns list of CloudAccountWithExocomputeMappings.